QOC: Quantum On-Chip Training with Parameter Shift and Gradient Pruning: Introduction

-Quantum Computing (QC) has great potential to achieve exponential acceleration over classical computers, which represents a computational paradigm shift in various domains, including chemistry, cryptography, database search, etc. Among them, Quantum Neural Network (QNN) is one of the most promising applications to demonstrate quantum advantage on Machine Learning tasks.
+Quantum Computing (QC) has great potential to achieve exponential acceleration over classical computers, which represents a computational paradigm shift in various domains.
+Parameterized Quantum Circuits (PQC) are circuits containing trainable weights and are promising to achieve quantum advantages in current devices.
+Among them, Quantum Neural Network (QNN) is one of the popular algorithms for machine learning tasks.

-In order to achieve \qnn quantum advantage, the number of qubit needs to be large enough, which casts great difficulty in the parameter training process.
-In existing \qnn work~\citep{harrow2009quantum, lloyd2013quantum}, the primary focus has been building quantum models that can outperform classical model accuracy.
+In order to achieve \pqc quantum advantage, the number of qubit needs to be large enough, which casts great difficulty in the parameter training process.
+In existing \pqc work~\citep{harrow2009quantum, lloyd2013quantum}, the primary focus has been building quantum models that can outperform classical model accuracy.
 Thus they typically perform training on classical computers through software simulations and then perform inference with simulators as well (Figure~\ref{fig:teaser} top).
-Although classical simulation is useful in understanding the capabilities of small-size \qnn, it is not scalable due to the exponentially increased time and memory costs ($\mathcal{O}(2^{n}), n$ is the qubit number).
+Although classical simulation is useful in understanding the capabilities of small-size \pqc, it is not scalable due to the exponentially increased time and memory costs ($\mathcal{O}(2^{n}), n$ is the qubit number).
 As shown in Figure~\ref{fig:theoretical_cost}, the space (\#Regs) and time (\#Ops) complexity of classical simulation grow exponentially as the number of qubits increases.
-To the authors' knowledge, this is the \emph{first experimental demonstration} of efficient and scalable \qnn on-chip training protocol.
-The optimization of parametrized quantum gates is offloaded to the quantum chips with \textit{in-situ} gradient computation using \emph{parameter shift}~\citep{Cerezo2021vqa, bharti2021noisy}.
-We also perform \qnn evaluation on real quantum machines, making the results more \emph{practical} as in Figure~\ref{fig:teaser} bottom.
+To the authors' knowledge, this is the \emph{first experimental demonstration} of efficient and scalable \pqc on-chip training protocol.
+The optimization of parametrized quantum gates is offloaded to the quantum chips with \textit{in-situ} gradient computation using \emph{parameter shift}~\citep{mitarai2018quantum}.
+We also perform \pqc evaluation on real quantum machines, making the results more \emph{practical} as in Figure~\ref{fig:teaser} bottom.